keboola/connection-docs/sunkendatatemple/index.md

 The title of the Wikipedia page that pops up is the secret.

 ## Dive 5
-For this puzzle you’ll need to use Keboola again --- this time it’s “bucket sharing” feature.
+For this puzzle you’ll need to use Keboola again --- this time its “bucket sharing” feature.
 Its job is to simplify sharing data between different projects or teams within the organization.
 It’s pretty straightforward.
 Go to the “Storage” section, and click on the “link shared bucket” button: